-Launch of the originally authorized Nonresidential Program was dependent on the development of On-Bill Repayment (OBR) functionality, which was not available until 2022.
+Launch of the Nonresidential Program, originally authorized in 2013, was dependent on the development of On-Bill Repayment (OBR) functionality, which was not available until 2022.
 Because D.17-03-026 from the CPUC required all CHEEF programs to be launched by the end of 2019, the Nonresidential Program was effectively canceled at that point.